 5. Chill Dough – 1:00 p.m. to 1:15 p.m.

 At this point, your dough should have risen in your bulk container, be puffy to the touch, and have smoothed out.
 If the dough still feels dense and tight, give it another 15 minutes and check again.

-Uncover your bulk container and place the dough in the refrigerator for 15 to 25 minutes.
-This time will help firm up the dough to make shaping and transferring to the pan much easier.
+Uncover your bulk container and place it in the refrigerator for 15 to 25 minutes.
+Chilling the dough will help it firm up which will make shaping and transferring to the pan much easier.
 Note that the longer you chill the dough in the fridge, the longer the dough will potentially take to proof (because it will then have to warm up that much more).

 Overnight fermentation option: At this point, you can choose to place the covered bulk fermentation container into the fridge to retard the dough overnight and bake the next day.
-The next day, take the dough out, let it warm up for 30 minutes, and then resume with the Shape step below.
+The next day, take the dough out of the fridge, let it warm up for 30 minutes, and then resume with the Shape step below.

 6. Shape – 1:15 p.m.

-Remove your bulk fermentation container from the fridge, lightly flour the top of the dough in the bowl, and gently scrape out the dough to an unfloured work surface.
+Remove the bulk fermentation container from the fridge, lightly flour the top of the dough in the bowl, and gently scrape the dough out onto a lightly floured work surface.
 The dough will be cool to the touch but still very soft.
-Lightly dust the top of the dough and divide the mass into fourteen 85g pieces.
+Lightly dust the top of the dough and divide it into sixteen 70g pieces (or fourteen 85g pieces for larger rolls).